DannyMac180/ReadsTracker/README.md

 The button farthest to the left is “To Read”.
 The middle button is “reading”.
 The button farthest to the right is “finished”.

-BookTracker was created by Danny McAteer with the help of the stellar team at Udacity.
+ReadsTracker was created by Danny McAteer with the help of the stellar team at Udacity.
 You can contact Danny at mcateerd2@gmail.com with bug reports or feature suggestions.
 Happy reading!